 In general, taxation legislation is subject to frequent changes as the development of economy warrants.
 The corporate income tax is set at rate of 19 % for calendar year 2020 (the same rate is applicable since 2010).
 For certain types of legal entities specified in the income tax legislation (investment funds, pension funds), special 5 % or 0 % corporate income tax rate applies.
 Tax residency of a legal entity is determined by its registered office (the seat of the company) or the place where it is effectively managed from in the Czech Republic.
 Czech tax residents are subject to taxes on their worldwide income.
 Czech tax non-residents are subject to tax generated on income in the Czech Republic.
-A tax residency arises also, besides forming a legal entity under the Czech law or establishing a branch of a foreign entity, via the so-called 'permanent establishments'; it is a taxable presence of a foreign entity trading, or rendering services in the Czech Republic, arising on the basis of assignment of an employee or permanent representative in the Czech Republic for at least six months in any 12 consecutive calendar months, or by setting up an office, workshop, sales outlet - in general any fixed place of business - regardless of the six-month condition.
+A tax residency arises also, besides forming a legal entity under the Czech law or establishing a branch of a foreign entity, via the so-called 'permanent establishments'; it is a taxable presence of a foreign entity trading, or rendering services in the Czech Republic for at least six months in any 12 consecutive calendar months, or by setting up an office, workshop, sales outlet - in general any fixed place of business - regardless of the six-month condition.